metaescape/org-imagine/README.md

 `cd ~/.emacs.d/site-lisp/; git clone git@github.com:metaescape/org-imagine.git`

-`cd org-imagine; git submodule update --init` if you want use predifined visulization scripts in `org-imagine/view/`
+`cd org-imagine; git submodule update --init` if you want to use predifined visulization scripts in `org-imagine/view/`

 then install it with `use-package` or your favorite emacs package manager: